 A mixture of hair and soap is usually the cause of a clogged bath or shower drain.
 There are several at-home remedies that might work, including using boiling water or a plunger.

-The severity of the clogged drain, as well as how deep down the clog is in the pipe, might determine whether you need professional plumbing service.
+The severity of the clogged drain, as well as how deep down the clog is in the pipe, might determine whether you need a professional drain cleaning unclogging service from a plumber.

 4. Clogged Toilet